 Naturedigger covers a variety of topics in our iOS apps, but all share the same goal: to provide free, quality, nature education to every age group.
 Click on an app icon below to learn about each app and download them free on the App Store.

 Naturedigger's founder, Tara Johnson, is a veteran environmental scientist and avid birder, who, throughout her 25-year career, has been employed in both private and public sectors.
-Naturedigger is a reflection of her interests, which include threatened and endangered species, invasive species, citizen science participation and nature education.
+Naturedigger is a reflection of her interests, which include threatened and endangered species, invasive species, community science participation and nature education.

 Tara's career began in the early 90s in Melbourne, Florida where she worked with threatened species, including gopher tortoises and Florida scrub jays.
 Throughout her career, she has conducted wetland delineations, monitoring, and replications, and has been involved in every aspect of construction compliance.
 She is an invasive species consultant, educator, researcher, grant writer and program planner.